 Schema is not an algorithm factor.
 However, users often will click on search returns with rich snippets from structured data schema markup.
 As a result, your site may enhance the user experience, RankBrain is likely to favor you.

 Neil Patel provides a thorough overview of how to apply schema markup.
 Schema markup improves search ranking, and it’s a tool in the SEO arsenal that many are not yet using.
 Read as “SEO advantage.”
+Google also provides documentation about this type of structured data markup.

 Google provides an opportunity to test your markup in Google Search Console.